 The ball must rest on your open palm.
 Then it must be tossed up at least 6 inches and struck so the ball first bounces on the server’s side and then the opponent’s side.
 If the serve touches the net but would have otherwise been good, it is called a “let” serve.
 Let serves are not scored and are re-played.
 There is no maximum on the number of let serves.

-The racket must have a red side and a black side.
+The racket must have a black side and a side with a bright color, not black and different than the color of the ball.
 For league and tournament play only authorized racket coverings (rubbers) are permitted.
 (See official racket covering list.)

-The ball may be either orange or white and 40mm in size.
+The ball may be either orange or white and 40.5 mm in size.
 “3-Star” balls from the official ball list are recommended except for practice sessions.

 Player attire can be shorts of any color and a short-sleeve shirt of any color except predominately white, yellow, or orange.